Aktualisiert: 25. Apr.

 3 X 330 ml glass jars with lids

 1 X plastic strainer

 1 X Milk Kefir grains (15 gr) - enough to make at least 0.5 liter of Milk Kefir

-1 X How-to-make Pictorial with step-by-step instructions & additional tips
+1 X How-to-make Pictorial with step-by-step instructions and additional tips

 As usual, we have compared other Sets available on the market, so that it makes it a bit easier for you to pick the right Set, hopefully it'll be the one we offer .

-One of those sets offers a 1 liter jar + lid, a fermentation lid, an instructional manual, kefir grains & a plastic strainer.
+One of those sets offers a 1 liter jar + lid, a fermentation lid, an instructional manual, kefir grains and a plastic strainer.

-Another place offers a 1 liter jar, two 0.5 liter bottles, a plastic spoon, Kefir grains, plastic strainer & a plastic funnel.
-They also include a booklet about Milk Kefir, as well as Water Kefir, Kombucha & other ferments.
+Another place offers a 1 liter jar, two 0.5 liter bottles, a plastic spoon, Kefir grains, plastic strainer and a plastic funnel.
+They also include a booklet about Milk Kefir, as well as Water Kefir, Kombucha and other ferments.

 Both of these sets are certified BIO.

-Still another Set consists of 1 liter glass jar, a lid, a thermometer, 4 plastic strainers & 10 gr of grains.
+Still another Set consists of 1 liter glass jar, a lid, a thermometer, 4 plastic strainers and 10 gr of grains.